Digital-Logic/Javascript-InterviewQuestions/src/TimeComplexity.md

 | ---- |  ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | A | B | C | D | E | F | G | H | I | J |

 One approach would be to start at the beginning of the array, and check every single item in order.
-This solution runs in linear time complexity `O(n)`, sense we may have to check every single item in the array.
+This solution would run in linear time complexity `O(n)`, sense we may have to check every single item in the array.

 But because the array is sorted, a faster approach would be to start in the center of the array.
 If the character that we are looking for, comes before the selected character, then we know that our character is in the beginning half of the array.
 Then we just continue to cut the result set in half, until we find the character, or run out of items to check.